 The restoration of seagrass is a promising sign for those who have witnessed past seagrass die-offs on the Treasure Coast.

 On February 21, Governor Ron DeSantis stopped by the Coastal Center to announce that he appointed Jacqui Thurlow-Lippisch to the South Water Management Governing Board!

-Self-Guided groups Self-guided visits are available for school or camp groups of grade-level students that want more flexibility during their visit.
-Groups can schedule to come as a "self-guided" group to attend our daily public educational programs and explore Florida Oceanographic Coastal Center…
+Self-Guided groups Self-Guided Group visits are available for school or camp groups of grade-level students that want more flexibility during their visit.
+Groups can schedule to come as a Self-Guided Group to attend our daily public educational programs and explore Florida Oceanographic Coastal…